FlexMeasures/flexmeasures/documentation/concepts/algorithms.rst

 Broker algorithm
 ^^^^^^^^^^^^^^^^^
 A broker algorithm is used by the Aggregator to analyse flexibility in the Supplier's portfolio of assets, and to suggest the most valuable flexibility activations to take for each time slot.
-The differences to single-asset scheduling are that these activations are based on a helicopter perspective (the aggregator optimises a portfolio, not a simgle asset) and that the flexibility offers are presented to the Supplier in the form of an order book.
+The differences to single-asset scheduling are that these activations are based on a helicopter perspective (the Aggregator optimises a portfolio, not a single asset) and that the flexibility offers are presented to the Supplier in the form of an order book.

 Trading algorithm